vrangelramos/chama-backend-assignment-course-signup/README.md

 ## Part 2: Scaling out

 After few months, the company's courses grow wildly successfull, business is booming.
-There are many courses and millions of sign ups, and your synchronous API cannot handle the load any more.
+There are many courses and millions of sign ups, and your synchronous in-process API which you have created in the Part 1 cannot handle the load any more.

-Create a new endpoint for your API that defers the actual processing to a worker process: signing up is processed asynchronously.
+Create a new endpoint for your API that defers the actual processing to a worker process: signing up is processed asynchronously via a message bus.

 This works as follows.
 The API puts a command message on a queue, and the message is picked up by the worker process.
 The worker process tries to sign